awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 #### Complete a snapshot<a name="completesnapshot-cli"></a>

 The following [complete\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/ebs/complete-snapshot.html) example command completes snapshot `snap-0aaEXAMPLEe306d62`\.
 The command specifies that `5` blocks were written to the snapshot\.
 The `6D3nmwi5f2F0wlh7xX8QprrJBFzDX8aacdOcA3KCM3c=` checksum represents the checksum for the complete set of data written to a snapshot\.
-For more information about checksums, see [Using checksums](#ebsapis-using-checksums) earlier in this guide\.
+For more information about checksums, see [Use checksums](#ebsapis-using-checksums) earlier in this guide\.

 ```
 aws ebs complete-snapshot --snapshot-id snap-0aaEXAMPLEe306d62 --changed-blocks-count 5 --checksum 6D3nmwi5f2F0wlh7xX8QprrJBFzDX8aacdOcA3KCM3c= --checksum-algorithm SHA256 --checksum-aggregation-method LINEAR